Mekhlabhishek/Test1/book/chapter-10.md

 ## Setup babel for mocha

-As a last step, we will set mocha to use babel compiler by adding config in `mochaOpts`, which is `compilers: ['js:@babel/register']`.
+As the last step, we will set mocha to use babel compiler by adding config in `mochaOpts`, which is `compilers: ['js:@babel/register']`.
 Add this config right after `ui` option and we are done with babel setup.

-With babel setup in place we can change the JS code in our test cases.
-First we will rewrite how we export our data from the files.
+With babel setup in place, we can change the JS code in our test cases.
+First, we will rewrite how we export our data from the files.

 Instead of exporting using `module.exports` we will export it with `export default`.
-So now your selector file with have export statement as
+So now your selector file with have an export statement as

 ```
 export default signUpSelectors;